 - Advocate for workplace health and performance

-Sign the Charter: demonstrate your commitment to improving workplace health, well-being, and performance (no fee) and get access to shared best practices, resources and complimentary webinars
+- demonstrate your commitment to improving workplace health, well-being, and performance

-Join the CEO Ambassador Network: as a CEO with demonstrated commitment and action, be widely recognized for your commitment, connect with like-minded CEOs, learn, and share evidence-informed strategies, and use your expertise to propel the movement.
+As a leader with demonstrated commitment and action, be widely recognized for your dedication, connect with like-minded leaders, learn and share evidence-informed strategies, and use your expertise to propel the movement.